-I periodically find quotations that I think are particularly important and that I’d like to share.
-Sharing them as plain text is functional, but displaying them in a visually attractive way increases the chances of people taking the time to read them.
+I periodically find quotations that I think are particularly important and that I’d like to . them as plain text is functional, but displaying them in a visually attractive way increases the chances of people taking the time to read them.

 Here the the free and easy tools that I’ve used.
 I hope readers will suggest others:

-My favorite right now is a new smartphone app called Quipio (you can read more about it at TechCrunch).
-It’s super-simple to use — search for an image, type in the passage, and share.
+Here’s a smartphone app called Quipio (you can read more about it at TechCrunch).
+It’s super-simple to use — search for an image, type in the passage, and .
 Here’s one I just created as part of a Twitter chat I’m doing for my new book, Self-Driven Learning:

 Someecards lets you pick clip art and add your quotation.
 Here, again, I usually just pin it to Pinterest and use their embed code on my blog.
 Here’s an example:

 Changemrkers lets you easily create a text “poster” that you can then on social media.
 You have to upload your own image, though, as opposed to grabbing one off the web.
 Here’s one I created that I, again, posted to Pinterest and then used their embed code:

 Thanks to Donna Baumbach, I’ve learned about Quozio, another super-easy way to create visually attractive quotations.
 Just type them in, or use a bookmarklet to highlight words on a page, and you’re given many display options.
 Here’s a simple one:

 Thanks again to Donna Baumbach for another great tool to create visually attractive quotations.

 QuotesCover is a new online tool that lets you either search for quotes or insert your own text and make it look uniquely attractive.
 No registration is required.

 Here’s an example of a finished product, though there are many choices for font and color: